digital-raven/raven/docs/user-guide.md

 And since Raven is designed for easy user access across multiple machines, we have also thought of a solution for distributed password access.

 The `pass` program comes included with git integration.
-Create a private github repository and use the `pass git` subcommands to keep your passwords in sync across your machines.
+Create a private GitHub repository and use the `pass git` subcommands to keep your passwords in sync across your machines.

 #### Backing up 2FA
 Some common webservices require 2-factor authentication.
 Sometimes these are one-time codes which you can generate using an app on your phone.

-Since github is one of these, and backing up your local Raven files is part of the intended use of Raven, it is recommended to use pass to back up any required files
+Since GitHub requires 2FA and is where Raven expects its users to store their machine-specific Raven repositories and pass vaults, we should select a 2FA application which allows us to backup and import these 2FA codes to a new device in case our phone becomes lost to us.

-Aegis is a phone app that can satisfy the 2FA requirements of protronmail and github.
+Aegis is a phone app that can satisfy the 2FA requirements of ProtonMail and GitHub.
-Aegis allows its user to export its vault as a plain json file.
+Aegis allows its user to export its vault as a plaintext json file.
 When you add a new credential to Aegis, you should export the vault on your phone and transfer it to your computer somehow.
-Emailing it to yourself via protonmail should be a private and secure way to perform this before deleting the local copy from your phone.
+Emailing it to yourself via ProtonMail should be a private and secure way to perform this before deleting the copies from your phone and email.

-Copy the text from the exported json and save it with the pass program.
-Because 2FA is necessary to log in to your github account, you should also replace your cold backup of your password store in your email.
+Copy the text from the exported json and save it to `pass`.
+Because 2FA is necessary to log in to your GitHub account, you should also replace your cold backup of your password store in your email.

+### Naked Restart
+"Naked" means all of your devices were lost or otherwise inaccessible to you.
+A Raven user will suffer no permanent damage from this so long as the following checklist is fulfilled.

+- [ ] You've set up 2 email accounts; an emergency email and core email account.
+  - [ ] Your emergency email is set up to recover your core email.
+  - [ ] You memorized your emergency email username and password.
+  - [ ] Your emergency email does not require 2FA; the password is enough.
+- [ ] Your GitHub account has Aegis 2FA.
+- [ ] Both your GitHub credentials and Aegis vault are saved to `pass`.
+- [ ] Your GPG keys and pass vault have copies in your core email account.
+- [ ] You saved your personal Raven configurations to GitHub in a private repo.

+If all of those are performed, then congratulations!
+You have the ability to recreate your digital ecosystem, including your customized operating system, starting from nothing other than a new computer, phone, and internet access.

+- [ ] Acquire a new computer, phone, and flashdrive.
+- [ ] Install NixOS and `pass` to the new computer.
+- [ ] Log in to your emergency email account and recover your core email account.
+- [ ] Download your GPG keys and pass vault from your core email account.
+- [ ] Install Aegis to your phone and import your vault.
+- [ ] Log in to GitHub and install your custom Raven repository.

+And if you've stored all your other credentials in `pass`, then you've also regained access to all of your other accounts.

+Your credentials and operating environment are fireproof and criminal-proof; just so long as you **never forget** your emergency email username and password.

 ### Encrypted storage
 You should encrypt your personal data on drives under your control.